 He was not the best choice.
 He had a blunt scientist’s manner that was seen by the locals as arrogant and autocratic.
 He soon succeeded in alienating the local union men, reducing wages and ruthlessly crushing industrial action.

-Prior to 1918 there were years of union struggles and discontent about lack of representation in Parliament.
+Prior to 1918, there were years of union struggles and discontent about the lack of representation in Parliament.
 But it was beer that brought the issue to a head.
-In 1915, the high-handed Gilruth nationalised the Territory’s pubs and raised beer prices.
+In 1915, the Federal Executive Council responsible for the Northern Territory nationalised the Territory’s pubs and the high-handed Gilruth became supervisor of hotels.
+Several popular hotels were closed and beer prices were raised.
 For three years, union members conducted a series of beer strikes, boycotting the government-controlled pubs.

 When Gilruth refused to give his hotel workers time off to celebrate the armistice in November 1918, the